 Safety for employees is improved when they are trained on the latest safety policies and procedures.

 How Arena Does It

-, both by employee and employee role using Arena Training Management.
+Define the training plans, both by employee and employee role using Arena Training Management.
 Some training plans are required for all employees in a given role.
-Other training plans are designed specifically for an employee, or a group of employees, that do not correspond to role (job title or function).
+Other training plans are designed specifically for an employee, or a group of employees, that do not correspond to a role (job title or function).
 For example, all employees responsible for final assembly must know the standards and policies for the final assembly workstation.
 However, only some of them need to learn the assembly instructions for a particular product within a larger product portfolio.
 This can all be done easily and quickly within Arena Training Management.

 Assign employees to roles.
 Often, employees may be assigned to more than one role.
 With Arena Training Management, you have the flexibility to assign many employees to a single role or to assign one employee to many roles.
 Changing roles and employees in Arena Training Management is a straightforward task.

 Track the progress of the employees’ training.
 This is where Arena Training Management really shines.
 For each training plan, training managers can see how many people are assigned to a given plan, how many have completed the plan, and how many are late.
 You can then click on any of those categories to view the employees’ names.
 Each employee then gets an email whenever they are assigned to a training plan.
 The training plan is also visible on the employee’s dashboard in Arena for easy reference.
 When the employee has read the training material, they provide an electronic signature indicating they have “read and approved” the material; this process is all in compliance with the FDA’s 21 CFR Part 11 regulations.
 The employee’s training record is then electronically stamped with the time and date of completion.